 - The EmArray 60K Chromosomal Microarray (VA) can be used to screen for chromosomal causes of mental retardation.

-- FMR1 gene sequencing (FU) and deletion/duplication analysis (KQ) are appropriate for persons with a suspected clinical diagnosis of fragile X syndrome but normal CGG repeat length.
+- FMR1 gene sequencing (SFMR1) and deletion/duplication analysis (KQ) are appropriate for persons with a suspected clinical diagnosis of fragile X syndrome but normal CGG repeat length.

 - Testing for FMR1-related premature ovarian insufficiency (POI) (FK) is indicated for women experiencing ovarian dysfunction or menopause before the age of 40 or for women with sons diagnosed with fragile X syndrome.